Rob-rls/CV/README.md

 #### Fast learner
 I enjoy learning and am not afraid to try new technologies.
-* Without any prior knowledge of the platform or technologies used, I (with my team) crated an Android app using Java in less than 2 weeks.
+* Without any prior knowledge of the platform or technologies used, I (with my team) created an Android app using Java in less than 2 weeks.
 You can view the code [here](https://github.com/Rob-rls/PlatformerRun)
 * While working in insurance, I keep up with my education and sat for professional exams with the CII (Chartered Insurance Institute).

 ## Education